ROVI-org/thevenin/docs/source/api/thevenin/index.rst

       :raises ValueError: A 'limits' name is invalid.
       :raises ValueError: 'tspan' tuple must be length 2.
       :raises TypeError: 'tspan[1]' must be type int or float.
+      :raises ValueError: 'tspan' arrays must be one-dimensional.
+      :raises ValueError: 'tspan[0]' must be zero when given an array.
+      :raises ValueError: 'tspan' array length must be at least two.
+      :raises ValueError: 'tspan' arrays must be monotonically increasing.

       .. seealso::